 It did not have a sophisticated chassis or clever engineering in anything but the engine – let alone have the sleek styling of European performance cars.

-The muscle car was the blue collar car guys car.
-Inexpensive.
-Any cost or money spent went to straight line power.
+The muscle car is the blue collar car guys car.
+Inexpensive, but any cost or money spent went to straight line power.
 It was a light-to-light racer.
 It could also be a cruiser, a road tripper eating up the miles… or a frantic cross country racer chased by the cops driven by the lone driver, the last American hero, the electric centaur, the demi-god, the super driver of the golden west!

-Over the years, you could get away with calling the Mustang a muscle car as the lines blurred out of the seventies and into the eighties and nineties.
-Then even when it was remodelled and brought back to life most recently though, it still had a live rear axle which made the handling suck.
+Over the years, you could get away with calling the Mustang a muscle car as the lines blurred from the seventies and into the eighties then nineties.
+Then even when it was remodeled and brought back to life most recently, it still had a live rear axle which made the handling suck.